State Street Corporation: Non-disclosure of short position

 On February 28, 2012, State Street Global Advisors entered into a consent order with the Massachusetts Securities Division.
 The Division was investigating the firm's role as the investment manager of a $1.65 billion (USD) hybrid collateralized debt obligation.
 The investigation resulted in a fine of $5 million (USD) for the non-disclosure of certain initial investors taking a short position on portions of the CDO.

-Shareholder complaints

-During the May 2012 annual shareholders meeting, chairman and chief executive Jay Hooley was shouted down on numerous occasions by protesters in relation to the outsourcing and other grievances.

 Undisclosed commissions

 On January 18, 2017, State Street agreed to pay $64.6 million to resolve U.S. investigations into what prosecutors said was a scheme to defraud six clients through secret commissions on billions of dollars of trades.

 Fearless Girl statue

 In March 2017, State Street Global Advisors commissioned a statue called Fearless Girl by Kristen Visbal and placed it temporarily in the Financial District, Manhattan, in front of the Wall Street icon Charging Bull.
 The statue is an advertisement for an index fund which comprises gender diverse companies that have a higher percentage of women among their senior leadership.
 While some have seen it as an encouragement of women in business, some women criticized the statue as "corporate feminism" that violated their own feminist principles.
 In October 2017, the company paid $5 million to settle a lawsuit charging that it had paid certain female and black executives less than their male and white peers.